QutEcoacoustics/research-blog/archive/mquter.md

 ## Old software

 We have an archived, non functional, copy of the code privately hosted at
 <https://github.com/QutBioacoustics/old-mquter-general>.
-The code was propietry
+The code was proprietary
 and probably will not be shared.

 We have some resources from the old site still available, like screenshots of